cesar-rocha/niwqg/README.md

 # niwqg
-Code for a special class of solutions of the Xie & Vanneste (2015) coupled model –– the documentation is in the works.
+Code for a special class of solutions of the Xie & Vanneste (2015) coupled model in a doubly periodic domain –– the documentation is in the works.

 # Installation
 This software is written in *python3* and depends on *numpy* and *h5py*.
 I strongly